SEMICeu/documentation/README.md

 ## Usage

-To fulfill its editorial task, an editor will interact with the SEMIC GitHub space following the [editorial flow](./editor.md).
-The editorial flow is supported by software for producing the data specification artefacts, called *the toolchain*.
-The toolchain is an online service (no local install required) build with a collection of GitHub repositories in the SEMIC GitHub space which are interconnected with automated processing.
+The toolchain is an online service build with a collection of GitHub repositories in the SEMIC GitHub space which are interconnected with automated processing.

-In short, the editorial flow for updating a data specification is as follows: editors will edit UML files and commit these to the toolchain repositories.
-This triggers the artefact generation process.
-When the artefact generation is finished, the resulting artefacts are collected and made public for the consumers.
+There is no local install required, besides a UML editor.

-Editing data specifications requires editors to have insight in
+Using the toolchain for editing data specifications requires editors to have insight in

-   - the interplay between the GitHub repositories (See the Chapter on the [Editorial Flow](./editor.md) ),
+   - the interplay between the GitHub repositories ( See the Chapter on the [Editorial Flow](./editorial_flow.md) )
-   - what data specifications are, and what information these are build of.
-(See the Chapter on the [data specifications](./datamodel.md) )
+   - what data specifications are, and what information these are build of ( See the Chapter on the [data specifications](./datamodel.md) )
-   - what persistent identiers are, and how they are supported by SEMIC.
-(See the Chapter on [persistent identifiers](./puris.md) )
+   - what persistent identiers are, and how they are supported by SEMIC ( See the Chapter on [persistent identifiers](./puris.md) )
-   - the operational environment deployed (See the Chapter on the [toolchain](./toolchain.md) )
+   - the operational environment deployed ( See the Chapter on the [toolchain](./toolchain.md) )

 These chapters have as purpose to introduce editors, but also developers, to foundational aspects of the editorial flow and how it is supported by the toolchain.
 It is written with the objective to be a starting point for familiarizing with the toolchain so that challenges experienced while editing data specifications can get their place in the story.

 The documentation is not a reflection on design decisions, only those that are required to improve the understanding are included.
 But it merely a description of the current state of affairs, with references to find more information for when it is needed by the task.